Calvin Coolidge: Foreign policy

 The Kellogg–Briand Pact of 1928, named for U.S. Secretary of State Frank B. Kellogg and French Foreign Minister Aristide Briand, was a key peacekeeping initiative.
 Ratified in 1929, the treaty committed signatories—the U.S., the United Kingdom, France, Italy, Germany, and Japan—to "renounce war, as an instrument of national policy in their relations with one another".
 The treaty did not achieve its intended result—to outlaw war—but it did provide the founding principle for international law after World War II.
 Coolidge continued the Harding administration's policy of withholding recognition of the Soviet Union.

 Efforts were made to normalize ties with post-Revolution Mexico.
 Coolidge recognized Mexico's new governments under Álvaro Obregón and Plutarco Elías Calles, and continued U.S. support for the elected Mexican government against the National League for the Defense of Religious Liberty during the Cristero War, lifting the arms embargo on Mexico.
 He appointed Dwight Morrow as Ambassador to Mexico with the successful objective to avoid further conflict with Mexico.

 Coolidge's administration saw continuity in the occupation of Nicaragua and Haiti.
 In 1924, Coolidge ended the US occupation of the Dominican Republic as a result of withdrawal agreements finalized during Harding's administration.
 In 1925, Coolidge ordered the withdrawal of Marines stationed in Nicaragua following perceived stability after the 1924 Nicaraguan general election.
 In January 1927, he redeployed them there, after failed attempts to peacefully resolve the rapid deterioration of political stability and avert the ensuing Constitutionalist War.
 He later sent Henry L. Stimson to mediate a peace deal that ended the civil war and extended U.S. military presence in Nicaragua beyond Coolidge's presidency.

-In January 1928, to extend an olive branch to Latin American leaders embittered over U.S. interventionist policies in Central America and the Caribbean, Coolidge led the U.S. delegation to the Sixth International Conference of American States in Havana, Cuba, the only international trip Coolidge made during his presidency.
-He was the last sitting U.S. president to visit Cuba until Barack Obama in 2016.
+In January 1928, to extend an olive branch to Latin American leaders embittered over U.S. interventionist policies in Central America and the Caribbean, Coolidge led the U.S. delegation to the Sixth International Conference of American States in Havana, Cuba.
+It was the only international trip Coolidge made during his presidency, and Coolidge was the last sitting U.S. president to visit Cuba until Barack Obama in 2016.
 For Canada, Coolidge authorized the St. Lawrence Seaway, a system of locks and canals that provided large vessels passage between the Atlantic Ocean and the Great Lakes.